Grilled Cuban Flank Steak

-- Oil the grill with a paper towel dipped in olive or grapeseed oil, then preheat gas or charcoal barbecue grill to medium-high (you can only keep your hand there for a few seconds.)
+- Oil the grill with a paper towel dipped in olive oil, then preheat gas or charcoal barbecue grill to medium-high (you can only keep your hand there for a few seconds.)

 - Remove meat from grill and let rest about 5 minutes.
 (You can cover with foil to keep it warm if needed.)

 - Slice across the grain and serve hot, with slices of fresh lime to squeeze on the meat.